International Elephant Foundation: Ex situ

 EEHV is the single largest cause of death for juvenile Asian elephants in North America and Europe.
 Furthermore, EEHV-associated deaths have been documented in wild elephants in their natural range countries in both Africa and Asia, adding yet another threat to these endangered species.
-With IEF support among others, the Ling laboratory in Houston, Texas has spent the last several years developing the tools needed to discover what parts of the EEHV virus might be useful for developing a vaccine that can induce protective immunity for Asian elephants with the possibility of adapting it for use in African elephants as well.
+With IEF support among others, the Ling laboratory in Houston, Texas, has spent the last several years developing the tools needed to discover what parts of the EEHV virus might be useful for developing a vaccine that can induce protective immunity for Asian elephants with the possibility of adapting it for use in African elephants as well.

 Asian Elephant Range States Meeting

 On April 18–20, 2017, government representatives from Bangladesh, Bhutan, Cambodia, China, India, Indonesia, Laos, Malaysia, Myanmar, Nepal, Sri Lanka, Thailand and Viet Nam met at the Asian Range States Meeting (AERSM) in Jakarta Indonesia.
 These countries represent the 13 countries who still have extant populations of wild Asian elephants.
 This meeting was only the second time that all Asian countries with extant populations of wild Asian elephants have met with the first such meeting in 2006 in Kuala Lumpur, Malaysia.
 The purpose of the AERSM was to improve international collaboration and cooperation in order to protect the endangered species.
-These nations committed to implementing a "strategic Action Plan for Asian elephants" and codified that vision in “The Jakarta Declaration for Asian Elephant Conservation.”
+These nations committed to implementing a "strategic Action Plan for Asian elephants" and codified that vision in "The Jakarta Declaration for Asian Elephant Conservation."

 Hosted by the Ministry of Environment and Forestry, Republic of Indonesia, the AERSM was also facilitated by the International Union for Conservation of Nature (IUCN) Species Survival Commission (SSC) Asian Elephant Specialist Group (AsESG).
 The International Elephant Foundation facilitated this meeting and as well as provided support.
 Funding was also provided by the Asian Elephant Conservation Fund of the U.S. Fish and Wildlife Service.
 The European Union (Indonesia Office) and the Regain Foundation, a local Indonesian organization, provided additional support as well.

 The AERSM and the resulting Jakarta Declaration for Asian Elephant Conservation has been recognized by conservation organizations and authorities as a benchmark from which to guide future conservation action.
 The United States Department of Fish and Wildlife Asian Elephant Conservation Fund recognizes these guidelines in "Notice of Funding Opportunity and [Grant] Application Instructions".

-Controversy
+Reception and Critique

 IEF has board members from all areas of elephant work and management and expertise.
 This includes zoo directors, veterinarians, private owners, and circuses.
 In recent years animal rights organizations have tried to target IEF because of their affiliation with those who manage captive elephants.
 Animal rights organizations have targeted IEF board members, making claims of animal mistreatment in their own businesses, but no court has accepted their claims and attempts at legal action have been dismissed.